-RESIDENCE HALLS1
+RESIDENCE HALLS

 To meet different financial needs and personal preferences of students, Michigan State University offers a variety of residence hall accommodations.
 All halls are coeducational.
-In the coeducational halls men and women are housed in separate suites on separate floors or the same floor and share dining, recreational, study and classroom facilities.
+Men and women are housed in separate suites on separate floors or the same floor and share dining, recreational, study and classroom facilities.

 Men's and women's housing areas are generally open to members of the opposite sex on a 24-hour basis.
-Access into all halls at night is limited to residents or guests accompanied by residents and controlled by night receptionists.
+Access into all halls at night is limited to residents or guests accompanied by residents and overseen by night receptionists.
 Only students of legal age may possess and consume alcoholic beverages in their rooms, suites or apartments.